National Center on Deafness: Founding

-The NCOD was founded in the 1960s, on the site of the former San Fernando Valley College in Northridge, Los Angeles.
+The NCOD was founded in the 1960s, on the site of the former San Fernando Valley State College (SFVSC) in Northridge, Los Angeles.
 In 1960 The John Tracy Clinic received a planning grant to develop a "Leadership Training Program in the Area of the Deaf".
 Wayne F. McIntire, of San Fernando Valley State College, assisted by Ray L. Jones and Edgar Lowell of the Tracy Clinic, directed the development of an interdisciplinary curriculum in leadership training.
 The program is housed in the School of Education.

 In 1962, The National Leadership Training Program was established on campus by a federal grant to train administrative personnel concerned with rehabilitation of the deaf.
 Master's degrees were presented to ten participants, and adult education classes were set up at a local church.

 In 1964 the NLTP admitted its first two deaf students and provided them with interpreters and notetakers for full access to university classes.
 The program developed telephone communication devices enabling deaf and deaf-blind person to make limited use of telephone; in 1965 they began to train deaf and deaf-blind persons in its use.
 That year NLTP-D hired its first deaf staff member.

 By 1968 thirty-three deaf students were enrolled at SFVSC; funding for support services, which had previously come from community service clubs, was taken over by the local vocational rehabilitation office.
 That year the Department of Special Education established credit courses in American Sign Language and Interpreting.